typograph/pysimiam/doc/coursera.rst

 Find the closest wall point
 ---------------------------

-Now that we have the vector :math:`u_{fw,t}` (represented by the red line in the figures), we need to compute a vector :math:`u_{fw,p}` that points from the robot to the closest point on :math:`u_{fw,t}`.
-This vector is visualized as blue line in the figures and can be computed using a little bit of linear algebra:
+Now that we have the vector :math:`u_{fw,t}` (represented by the magenta arrow in the figures), we need to compute a vector :math:`u_{fw,p}` that points from the robot to the closest point on :math:`u_{fw,t}`.
+This vector is visualized as blue arrow in the figures and can be computed using a little bit of linear algebra:

 .. math::
     \begin{split}